Speech Therapy For Right Hemisphere Brain Damage

 • Reduced empathy

-Other deficits caused by right hemisphere brain damage include:
+Additional right hemisphere brain damage symptoms include:

 • Difficulty controlling muscles to speak (dysarthria)